webknit/Dynamic-Search/README.md

 A dynamic input box that lists search queries from JSON file.

-Notes: This was a snippet of code made by Dan Donald, Dan Davies and modified by myself.
+Notes: This was a snippet of code made by Dan Donald and Dan Davies, then modified by myself.

 Future ideas